 Localized Brain Swelling

 Temporary localized brain swelling can occur at the treatment site, but it is quite uncommon.
-If you suspect you are experiencing brain swelling, consult a doctor right away.
+If you suspect you are experiencing brain swelling, consult your doctor right away.

 Numbness in the Face